jamescastells/pokecrystal/INSTALL.md

 Click on Connect.

 The sidebar will show the files inside the virtualmachine.
-The files you need to edit are on /home/username-of-virtualmachine/pokecrystal.